-Coach Russell is proud to announce that U.S. Open Academy Instructor and Sarasota County Resident "Scott Tingley" will be joining our instructional staff for Suncoast Pickleball.
-His credentials speak for itself and is one of the Top Instructors in the County!!!
+Suncoast Pickleball is proud to announce that U.S. Open Academy Instructor and Sarasota County Resident "Scott Tingley" will be joining our instructional staff.
+His credentials speak for itself and is one of the Top Instructors in the Country!!!
 This is due to the increasing demands for pickleball lessons in the area as well as Coach Russell's absence in Sarasota from May through October each year.
 I hope you would take advantage of this fantastic opportunity to meet Scott!

 Pickleball Clinics & Lessons